 In the current world of globalization, geographical authentication of food materials has emerged as an important issue, which is crucial for both quality assurance and food safety1.
 The notion of geographical indication (GI) first originated from the 19th century in Europe, with the purpose of protecting industrial property rights2.
 Nowadays, products with GI certification generally possess given quality, reputations or other characteristics attributable to geographical origins3, thus making it possible for them to be differentiated from competitors’.
 According to the European Union (EU) quality schemes, three different systems have been enforced to protect the origin integrity of agroproducts and food: protected designation of origin (PDO), protected geographical indication (PGI) and traditional specialties guaranteed (TSG)4.
 Currently in China, three government sectors supervise and protect GIs from different aspects at the administrative level5, including the State Administration for Industry and Commerce/ the Trademark Office (SAIC/TMO), the General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), and the Ministry of Agriculture (MoA).

 Rice (Oryza sativa L.) is among the world’s top three largest food crops and is a staple food for nearly 50% of the world population6.
 China is leading in the rice paddy production in the world, with 220 million metric tons in 20187.With the improvement of people’s living standard, there is a growing domestic demand for rice with traceable origins8.
 However, due to the gap between the limited production and high market demand, GI rice become volunerable to adulteration such as partial substitution and fraudulent labeling9,10.
 Therefore, determination of geographical origins of rice is of great importance for protecting the rights of farmers, retailers and consumers3.

 Recent years, inductively coupled plasma mass spectrometry (ICP-MS) analysis with the aid of multivariate analysis (MVA) and machine learning (ML) techniques have been developed to address the issue of geographical authentication of rice11–13.
 Being able to simultaneously detect both metal and non-metal elements, ICP-MS has the advantage of high throughput measurement with wide dynamic range and relateviely simple sample preparation14.
 Beyond the advance of ICP-MS, it is also of great importance to ensure the large volumn of data generated can be properly processed and interpreted15.
 As summarized in a recent review16, MVA such as principal component analysis (PCA) and linear discriminate analysis (LDA) are by far the dominant methods for data processing, due to their simplicity in spotting hidden trend embedded in the dataset.
 However, with the complexity and volume of data increasing, more advanced models based on pattern recognition are in urgent demand17.
 In the past decade, ML has demonstrated its capability to process complex problems, particularly in the domain of ecology18, biomedical19,20 , astronomy21 and bioinformatics22.
-Particularly, some widely used ML algorithms such as support vector machines (SVM) and random forest (RF), have been reported to outperform traditional MVA23 and lead to predition models with increased reliability and robustness12,24.
 By far, only a few studies have explored the application of ML in geological authentication12,25

 The aim of this study was to develop a novel ML-based workflow for the determination of geographical origins of six types of Chinese GI rice.
 SVM and RF were utilized to uncover the hidden information in the elemental profiling obtained by ICP-MS, and thereby construct reliable predition models.
 Furthermore, feature selection was also applied to identify biomarkers that contributed the most to the differentiation between GI rices.